 My priority is helping you make positive changes that last.
 We will gently explore to uncover specific goals, responses, thoughts, attitudes, behaviours and feelings, empowering you to shift old beliefs and find strategies for lasting change.

 I will gather information to help evaluate your situation, and together we will make a plan for treatment.

 I take a holistic and solution-focused approach to help you transform your life.
 Sessions are tailored to suit your goals and the changes you wish to make.
-I may draw upon various modalities including mindfulness, hypnosis and NLP, depending on your needs.
+I may draw upon various modalities including mindfulness, hypnosis, NLP, Schema Therapy, and Gottman Method Couples Therapy, depending on your needs.

 Where are you located?

-Do you offer sessions over Skype or Zoom?
+Do you offer telehealth / sessions over Skype or Zoom?

-Yes, if you can't get to my office, for instance, if you live interstate, you can still access my services online using Skype or Zoom.
-You will need an internet connection and a webcam with a microphone enabled.
+If you are attending online (for example, via Zoom), you will need an internet connection and a webcam with a microphone enabled.
 Make sure you are somewhere you won't be disturbed for the duration, and where you can sit comfortably facing the webcam.

 Are your services covered by Medicare?

 Medicare does not presently cover hypnotherapy, couples counselling or sex therapy services.